 If you check my lists of problem areas on flight tests, you will see that flat landings, crappy landings, high fast approaches, long landings, poor energy management, botched forced approaches and botched PFLs figure large in flight test situations as well.
-All of these things can be put under the headings of “poor approach management” and “poor glide judgement”.
-There are many reasons for this, but three are prominent: poor instruction, lack of practice, and flying the approach too high and too fast.
+All of these things can be put under the headings of “approach management” and “glide judgement”.
+There are many reasons for these issues, but three are prominent: poor instruction, lack of practice, and poor to non-existent glide judgment and energy management skills.
 In this discussion, I’ll focus mainly on the last one.

 I’ll primarily talk about the C172, but the discussion is pertinent to other types as well.
 You no doubt have heard the olde adage “a good approach leads to a good landing”.
 So what makes a good approach?
 A good approach is a stable approach, which comes down to these things:

 -Positive, assertive control.

 Approach profile is the slope of your approach viewed from the side.
 It should be a straight sloping line, from the top of your approach to the flare, without hills and valleys, and aimed just short of your intended touchdown spot (the flare will use up this extra distance).
 The same profile will be flown even for short field and obstacle landings.
 A stable straight-line approach will clear any real-world obstacle in almost every case.
 (If an obstacle is obscuring the button of the runway from your point of view when you are on final, then you are going low and will collide with the obstacle, and need to raise your approach.
 Don’t fly a steeper than normal approach to an obstacle clearance landing unless a normal profile causes the obstacle to obscure your landing spot.)